Otis Announces Winners of Made to Move Communities Challenge

 "I am so proud of the students and our Otis mentors this year who continue to develop and advance real-world STEM solutions for a critical group of our population," said Otis Chair, CEO and President Judy Marks.
 "The passion and creativity of these students show the promise that resides in local communities around the world to tackle tomorrow's challenges today."

-The winning student team imagined the 'WheelySTIK' – a motorized piece of equipment that can support users of up to 90 kilograms with a rotation of up to 45 degrees.
-By mimicking caregivers' actions to lift and support the movement of older, less mobile people, the equipment helps to reduce the risk of injury to the caregivers.
+The winning student team imagined the 'WheelySTIK' – a motorized piece of equipment that mimics caregivers' actions to lift and support the movement of older, less mobile people, thereby reducing the risk of injury to the caregivers.

 The student teams spent eight weeks working with Otis mentors to develop STEM-based solutions to make it easier, safer, more efficient and more equitable for older populations to move within their communities.
 Each team virtually presented their ideas to a panel of regional Otis leaders who carefully evaluated the presentations.